 - Self-diagnosing a stroke is considered good practice by most doctors.
 Since a stroke will almost always knock you out and there are very few, if any, external symptoms, having someone tell the paramedics or doctors that you had a stroke can save them a lot of time, and save your life.
 FAST is generally the easiest to remember: Face (half of your face just stops working, and it looks weird), Arms (you can't keep your arms level with each other), Speech (you slur your words as if drunk) and Time (it all happens very quickly).

-- Being able to self-diagnosis a heart attack is another big one, as they are almost never as big and dramatic as they look on TV.
+- Being able to self-diagnose a heart attack is another big one, as they are almost never as big and dramatic as they look on TV.
 For every classic "elephant on the chest," there are scores of "it's just heartburn/pulled back/something I ate."

 - Headache?
 Stiff neck?
 Fever?
 Dislike of bright lights?
 Get to A&E NOW.
 People - at least in the UK - are taught this as the symptoms can be sign of meningitis, although they may also be the person having a very bad day.
 Most TV using meningitis go for the rash-that-won't-vanish-under-a-glass thing, but if you wait for that to appear a. it might not and b. you're often too late by that point.

 - The fact that those are also the symptoms of pretty much any bad hangover can't help.
 Unexplained bruises are generally par for the course after a heavy night as well...

 - It turns out that stiff neck is the helpful distinguishing symptom.
 And by stiff neck they really mean it, not the poor approximation that a neck ache tends to be.
 The test is you attempt to put your chin on your chest.
 If you can't bend your neck enough to touch your chin to your chest, it's time to seek medical care immediately.
 Otherwise, it's almost certainly something else less serious.